oceanprotocol/ocean-node/docs/API.md

 #### Response (200)

-Array of `ServiceJob`, **listing-sanitized**: `userData`, `dockerCmd`, `dockerEntrypoint`, `dockerfile`, `additionalDockerFiles` and the owner's `metadata` are stripped (identity, status, resources, endpoints and payment metadata are kept).
-Use the owner-scoped `serviceStatus` to see a service's own configuration and metadata.
+Array of `ServiceJob`, **listing-sanitized**: `userData`, `dockerCmd`, `dockerEntrypoint`, `dockerfile` and `additionalDockerFiles` are stripped (identity, status, resources, endpoints, payment metadata and the owner's `metadata` are kept).
+Use the owner-scoped `serviceStatus` to see a service's own configuration.

 ---